open-data/oc_search/README.md

 used by OCS2.
 It also uses several well-known plugins provided by third party developers.
 The python modules for these extensions are included in the project's requirements.txt file.

-1. [Django Cors Headers](https://github.com/adamchainz/django-cors-headers) A Django App that adds Cross-Origin Resource Sharing (CORS) headers to responses.
+1. [Django CORS Headers](https://github.com/adamchainz/django-cors-headers) A Django App that adds Cross-Origin Resource Sharing (CORS) headers to responses.
 This allows in-browser requests to your Django application from other origins.
-1. [Django Jazzmin Admin Theme](https://django-jazzmin.readthedocs.io/) Provides a more modern Ui for the Django admin interface
+2. [Django Jazzmin Admin Theme](https://django-jazzmin.readthedocs.io/) Provides a more modern Ui for the Django admin interface
-1. [Django QUrl Template Tag](https://github.com/sophilabs/django-qurl-templatetag) A Django template tag to modify url's query string
+3. [Django QUrl Template Tag](https://github.com/sophilabs/django-qurl-templatetag) A Django template tag to modify url's query string
-1. [Django Celery Beat](https://github.com/celery/django-celery-beat) This extension enables you to store the periodic task schedule in the database.
+4. [Django Celery Beat](https://github.com/celery/django-celery-beat) This extension enables you to store the periodic task schedule in the database.
    The periodic tasks can be managed from the Django Admin interface, where you can create, edit and delete periodic tasks and how often they should run.
-1. [Django Celery Results](https://github.com/celery/django-celery-results)  This extension enables you to store Celery task results using the Django ORM.
+5. [Django Celery Results](https://github.com/celery/django-celery-results)  This extension enables you to store Celery task results using the Django ORM.
-1. [Django Smuggler](https://github.com/semente/django-smuggler) Django Smuggler is a pluggable application for Django Web Framework to easily dump/load fixtures via the automatically-generated administration interface
+6. [Django Smuggler](https://github.com/semente/django-smuggler) Django Smuggler is a pluggable application for Django Web Framework to easily dump/load fixtures via the automatically-generated administration interface
+7. [Django Timezone Field](https://pypi.org/project/django-timezone-field/) A Django app providing DB, form, and REST framework fields for [`zoneinfo`](https://docs.python.org/3/library/zoneinfo.html) and [`pytz`](http://pypi.python.org/pypi/pytz/) timezone objects.

 These Django plugins are enabled in the Django application's settings.py file.
 Example configuration can be found in [settings-sample.py](https://github.com/open-data/oc_search/blob/master/oc_search/settings-sample.py)

 ### Installing OCS2